France-ioi/algorea-devdoc/frontend.md

 This website is deployed on http://dev.algorea.org/branch/design/ and the code on https://github.com/France-ioi/AlgoreaFrontend/tree/design.
 It might be useful to copy-paste some components or part of component from this branch.
 Most of time, it requries major rework, but that may be better than nothing (mainly for design aspect).

+## Various (Software) Design Choices

+* A component or services which defines a subject has to complete it on destroy (to prevent any current or future memory leaks)
+* Observables are not given as input to components.

 ## Important ressources